FlorianLudwig/pdk8s/README.md

 k8s.ServicePort(port=80, targetPort=8080)
 ```

 Both work and result in the same result.
-This is for compatibility when importing from other sources.
+This is for compatibility when importing from other sources (and makes `pdk8s.k8s.parse` possible).

 ## Importing existing charts